facebook/docusaurus/website/docs/using-themes.md

 `website/src/theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
 This behavior is called component swizzling.
 In iOS, method swizzling is the process of changing the implementation of an existing selector (method).
 In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.

 **Themes are for providing UI components to present the content.** Most content plugins need to be paired with a theme in order to be actually useful.
-The UI is a separate layer from the data schema, so it makes it easy to swap out the themes for other designs (i.e., Bootstrap).
+The UI is a separate layer from the data schema, so it makes it easy to swap out the themes for other designs.

 For example, a Docusaurus blog consists of a blog plugin and a blog theme.